drug-design/course/docs/chapters/3d-qsar.md

 ### MS-WHIM

-MS-WHIM (molecular surface weighted holistic invariant molecular, developed by G. Bravi et al.) is a method based on a small number (e.g. 12) of statistical parameters derived from molecular surface properties and calculated within different weighting schemes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/ms-whim-982ecb1b'><i class='fa fa-play' aria-hidden='true'></i></button>MS-WHIM (molecular surface weighted holistic invariant molecular, developed by G. Bravi et al.) is a method based on a small number (e.g. 12) of statistical parameters derived from molecular surface properties and calculated within different weighting schemes.
 The MS-WHIM fields contain structural information in terms of size, shape, symmetry and atom distribution that are invariant with respect to the coordinate system.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.